-Recently, Stallone released his most ambitious project to date, the action thriller The Expendables, which he has written, directs and stars in, and for which he has hired an all star cast including Jason Statham, Mickey Rourke, Jet Li, Eric Roberts, Dolph Lungren and Steve Austin – as well as Bruce Willis and Arnold Schwarzenegger.
+Stallone then released his most ambitious project to date, the action thriller The Expendables, which he wrote, directed and starred in, and for which he hired an all star cast including Jason Statham, Mickey Rourke, Jet Li, Eric Roberts, Dolph Lungren and Steve Austin – as well as Bruce Willis and Arnold Schwarzenegger.
 The film opened at number one at the box office – making him the only actor to open a number one film across five decades.
 Sly took the company on location to the interior of Brazil and the city streets New Orleans, filming over just a few short months.

 Born in New York City, Stallone attended school in suburban Philadelphia where he first started acting and also became a star football player.
 He then spent two years instructing at the American College of Switzerland in Geneva.

 Returning to the United States, he enrolled as a drama major at the University of Miami and also began to write.
 Stallone left college to pursue an acting career in New York City, but the jobs did not come easily.
 By 1973, Stallone had auditioned for almost every casting agent in New York and had gone on thousands of acting calls, with little success.